Nearly 50 years ago Neal’s Yard was on its last legs.

 Details: 17 Shorts Gardens, WC2H 9AT·| Open Mon-Wed 11am-6pm, Thu-Sat 10.30am-6.30pm

-Besides tending to their Michelin-starred nose-to-tail restaurant, the St. John team have a very-successful side hustle: a bunch of spin-off artisanal bakeries.
+Besides tending to their Michelin-starred nose-to-tail restaurant, the St. John team have a very-successful side hustle: a bunch of spin-off artisanal bakeries (that are easily some of London’s best bakeries).
 The first is here in Neal’s Yard and yes, their destination donuts line the counters – the insta-famous ones you’ve probably dribbled over on social media, covered in caster sugar and filled with flavours such as vanilla custard, chocolate and strawberry jam.
 Though a box of those is the mandatory order to-go, other brilliant bakes like the Eccles cake and statement-making sourdough deserve a look-in too.
 Chuck in a few bottles of French wine and you’ll be flatmate/partner of the year when you return home.

 Details: 3 Neal’s Yard, WC2H 9DP | Open Mon-Sat 8am-6pm, Sun 10am-5pm.